Step Inspector

 Behaviors

-We also have detailed tutorials on some of the most important behaviors, for instance one about text-to-speech and one about behavior sequences.
-More tutorials on behaviors are coming soon!
+We also have detailed tutorials on some of the most important Behaviors, for instance one about text-to-speech and one about behavior sequences.
+But there are many more!

 Adding, deleting, and reordering behaviors